 The involvement of BID property owners and business owners is crucial to its success, and to the success of the district.
 Members may serve on a committee (Marketing, Streetscape Project, Overlay Study, etc.) or on the Board of Directors.

 The BID Board meetings take place on the third Wednesdays of the month and are held the Westin Colonnade Hotel.
-Below is a schedule of upcoming board meeting dates for the first half of the year.
+Below is a schedule of upcoming board meeting dates.

 February 19, 2014